The “Paul is Dead” Rumor

 Sound engineers further enhanced Gregory Paul Martin’s magnificent performance of the Memoirs of Billy Shears.
 We give special thanks to William Shinker (British Grove Studios), Andy Cook (Red Planet Records), and Clint Ramon Harrigan (Ranch Trailing Post-Production).

 In addition to this audio production of the Memoirs of Billy Shears, the book is also available in hardcover, paperback, and as an e-book.
-The printed versions of the Nine After 9-09 Edition include 66 footnotes, word-stacking on every page of the narrative, the world’s longest acrostic (spanning over 600 pages), and other extras that are not included in the audio or e-book versions.
+Printed versions of the Nine After 9-09 Edition include 66 footnotes, word-stacking on every page of the narrative, the world’s longest acrostic (spanning over 600 pages), and other extras that are not included in the audio or e-book versions.
 In the US, the hardcover version is the best bargain with some color printing and other bonuses not included in the paperback version.
 The hardcover version is available at www.BillyShears.com.
-Outside of the US, where shipping brings up the price for the hardcover book, the best bargain is Amazon’s paperback version that they ship worldwide.
+Outside of the US, where shipping brings up the price for the hardcover book, Amazon’s paperback price has been reduced for the global market.

 Whether you approach this amazing production as one who does, or does not, believe that William (Billy Shears) actually replaced Paul McCartney, it is best to put those prejudices aside.
 Allow this audio-book to work on you as the ultimate Beatles fantasy where it really doesn’t matter if nothing is real.
 To those willing to take that leap, this experience may well be a life-changing magical mystery tour.